Lamden/docs/docs/installing_node.md

 ### Network verification

-Use next script to check if you network online.
+Use the next script to check if your network is online.

 ```javascript
 const Lamden = require('lamden-js')

 let testnet = new Lamden.Network({
     name: ' Private Testnet',